Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists

-\begin{thm}[Fomin-Zelevinsky \cite{FZ03}] For a seed $\bi=(\ve,(A_i)_{i \in I}, (X_i)_{i \in I})$, the underlying exchange matrix $\ve$ is of finite type if and only if the mutation class $|\bi|$ is a finite set. \end{thm} Indeed, the latter condition is the original definition of a seed of finite type.
+Indeed, the latter condition is the original definition of a seed of finite type.
 An important point is that whether a seed is of finite type is determined by its exchange matrix.
 The following theorems give the classification of exchange matrices of finite mutation type.

-\begin{thm}[Felikson-Shapiro-Tumarkin ~\cite{FeST12}] Any skew-symmetric exchange matrix with size $\geq 3$ of finite mutation type is either obtained by an ideal triangulation of a marked surface or contained in one of the eleven mutation classes: $E_6$, $E_7$, $E_8$, $\tilde{E}_6$, $\tilde{E}_7$, $\tilde{E}_8$, $E_6^{(1,1)}$, $E_7^{(1,1)}$, $E_8^{(1,1)}$, $X_6$, $X_7$. \end{thm} The quivers representing the eleven mutation classes are given in Figure 6.1 of ~\cite{FeST12}.
+\begin{thm}[Felikson--Shapiro--Tumarkin~\cite{FeST12}] Any skew-symmetric exchange matrix with size $\geq 3$ of finite mutation type is either obtained by an ideal triangulation of a marked surface or contained in one of the eleven mutation classes: $E_6$, $E_7$, $E_8$, $\tilde{E}_6$, $\tilde{E}_7$, $\tilde{E}_8$, $E_6^{(1,1)}$, $E_7^{(1,1)}$, $E_8^{(1,1)}$, $X_6$, $X_7$. \end{thm} The quivers representing the eleven mutation classes are given in Fig.~6.1 of~\cite{FeST12}.
 The first three are of finite type.

-\begin{thm}[Felikson-Shapiro-Tumarkin ~\cite{FeST}] An exchange matrix with size $\geq 3$ which is not skew-symmetric, is of finite mutation type if and only if it is s-decomposable or contained in one of the seven mutation classes: $\tilde{G}_2$, $F_4$, $\tilde{F}_4$, $G_2^{(*,+)}$, $G_2^{(*,*)}$, $F_4^{(*,+)}$, $F_4^{(*,*)}$ \end{thm} The quivers representing the seven mutation classes are given in Figure 1.1 of ~\cite{FeST}.
+\begin{thm}[Felikson--Shapiro--Tumarkin~\cite{FeST}] An exchange matrix with size $\geq 3$ which is not skew-symmetric, is of finite mutation type if and only if it is s-decomposable or contained in one of the seven mutation classes: $\tilde{G}_2$, $F_4$, $\tilde{F}_4$, $G_2^{(*,+)}$, $G_2^{(*,*)}$, $F_4^{(*,+)}$, $F_4^{(*,*)}$ \end{thm} The quivers representing the seven mutation classes are given in Fig.~1.1 of~\cite{FeST}.
 Only $F_4$ is of finite type.
-Here an exchange matrix is said to be \emph{s-decomposable} if it is obtained by gluing certain ``blocks'', see ~\cite{FeST}.
-We say that a seed $\bi=(\ve,(A_i)_{i \in I}, (X_i)_{i \in I})$ is of finite mutation type if the underlying exchange matrix is. \begin{lem} If a seed $\bi$ is of finite mutation type and infinite type, then the cluster modular group $\Gamma_{|\bi|}$ is a finitely generated infinite group. \end{lem}
+Here an exchange matrix is said to be \emph{s-decomposable} if it is obtained by gluing certain ``blocks'', see~\cite{FeST}.
+We say that a seed $\bi=(\ve,(A_i)_{i \in I}, (X_i)_{i \in I})$ is of finite mutation type if the underlying exchange matrix is. \begin{lem}If a seed $\bi$ is of finite mutation type and infinite type, then the cluster modular group $\Gamma_{|\bi|}$ is a finitely generated infinite group. \end{lem}

-\begin{proof} In this case we have infinitely many seeds whose underlying exchange matrix coincides with the initial one $\ve$.
+\begin{proof}In this case we have infinitely many seeds whose underlying exchange matrix coincides with the initial one~$\ve$.
 Each such seed gives rise to a distinct element of the cluster modular group, hence the cluster modular group is infinite.
-The cluster modular group is finitely generated by \cref{lem:finitegraph}. \end{proof}
+The cluster modular group is finitely generated by Lemma~\ref{lem:finitegraph}. \end{proof}